 Qualified architects from each country, who satisfy the requirements of the agreement, will be granted a credential that will lead to a license to practice architecture in the host country.
-The agreement opens doors to qualified architects as the world and architectural practices become more globally connected.
+The agreement will open doors to qualified architects as the world and architectural practice becomes more globally connected.

 This pact outlines specific requirements that architects must satisfy when pursuing mutual recognition.
 These include education, internship and work qualifications, as well as submitting documentation to confirm the individual’s credentials.

 - A qualified architect from the EU and Canada shall be registered or licensed or otherwise recognized and is a member in good standing in their home jurisdiction and have completed a minimum of 12 years of education, training, and practice in the field of architecture, in one or more of the states, provinces or territories of their home jurisdiction, of which a minimum of four years shall be post-registration/licensure experience;